DraftKings promo code: Get $200 in bonus bets for Jake Paul vs. Anthony Joshua boxing match on Friday

 DraftKings offers $200 in bonus bets for the Jake Paul vs. Anthony Joshua boxing match streaming on Netflix this Friday

-YouTube star turned professional boxer Jake Paul will take on former world heavyweight champion Anthony Joshua on Friday and the made-for-streaming event is an ideal time to use the new DraftKings promo code offering new users $200 in bonus bets if their first $5 wager wins.
-The fight will be held at the Kaseya Center in Miami and is scheduled for eight three-minute rounds with the main event likely to start at around 10:30 p.m.
-ET.
+YouTube star turned professional boxer Jake Paul will take on former world heavyweight champion Anthony Joshua on Friday at 10:30 p.m.
+ET, the ideal time to use the new DraftKings promo code offering new users $200 in bonus bets if their first $5 wager wins.
+The fight will be held at the Kaseya Center in Miami and is scheduled for eight three-minute rounds.
 Claim your DraftKings promo code here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.